meryuzlu/Grover-Example-/README.md

 ## Example Usage

 Open Subset_Sum_Manual_Adder.ipynb in Jupyter Notebook or Google Colab and run the cells sequentially.
+Alternatively, exacute Subset_Sum_Final.py to run the benchmark examples included in the project.

-To solve a subset-sum instance for the example mentioned earlier, call
+To solve the example introduced above, call

 run_grover([2, 3, 5,7], 7)

+The program computes the final statevector, displays a histogram of the resulting probability distribution over all candidate subsets, and prints the most likely subset found by Grover's algorithm.

 The notebook will